Walleroobie, New South Wales

 Walleroobie is a locality in the north-east part of the Riverina region of south-west New South Wales, Australia.
 It is situated, by road, about 15 km north-east of Cowabbie and 19 km south-east of Ardlethan.

-My grandfather, Ernest Enoch Barker, built the original soldier settler cottages in Walleroobie from 1920 to 1927.
-He was paid £100 a room and £100 for the roof according to my mother.
+Ernest Enoch Barker is said to have built the original soldier settler cottages in Walleroobie from 1920 to 1927, being paid £100 a room and £100 for the roof.